ninenines/cowboy/README.md

 The project is currently sponsored by [Sameroom](https://sameroom.io).

-The SPDY implementation was sponsored by
+The original SPDY implementation was sponsored by [LeoFS Cloud Storage](http://leo-project.net/leofs/).
-[LeoFS Cloud Storage](http://leo-project.net/leofs/).
+It has since been superseded by HTTP/2.

 Online documentation
 --------------------